-Is \$131 a reasonable amount of revenue to cover those expenses for the farm?

-Is that enough remaining revenue to put toward any family living, real estate taxes, or debt payments that the farm would be expected to pay?
+Is \$167.66 a reasonable amount of revenue to cover those expenses for the farm?
+Is that enough remaining revenue to put toward any family living or debt payments that the farm would be expected to pay?

 Cost of Nutrient Fertilizer (Liquid Products)